deep-projects/dvc-cc/dvc-cc/tutorial/Get_Started.md

 Create an empty [GitHub](https://github.com/) or [GitLab](https://gitlab.com/) repository and change the directory to the empty git repository.

 ## 2) Download source code
 Now we need some source code that does some task, i.e. training a Convolutional Neural Network (CNN).
-For this tutorial, you can call the following lines to get source code to train a CNN in TensorFlow:
+For this tutorial, you can call the following lines to get source code that trains a CNN in TensorFlow:

 ```bash
 mkdir source